 A LIFE SHAPED BY EXTRAORDINARY CIRCUMSTANCES

-James Carlisle was born in 1937 in Antigua and was brought up in a relatively poor household, in which his mother struggled to bring up five children on her own – his father having been killed towards the end of the Second World War, fighting with British Forces.
-He had his early education in Antigua and after (he says) achieving relatively poor GCE results, he joined the RAF in the UK.
-He was allocated to the medical services division.
-It was his occasional work in the dental department, as an assistant, that started an interest in dentistry which ultimately became an obsession to be a dentist.
+James Carlisle was born in 1937 in Antigua and was brought up in a very poor household in which his illiterate mother struggled to raise seven children - his father having been killed towards the end of the Second World War while serving with the British Forces.
+The colonial system at the time only provided for elementary education.
+But he was able to obtain several GCE O- Level subjects by taking correspondence courses.
+In 1960, he relocated to the UK and in 1961, joined the Royal Air Force where he was trained as a medic/decompression chamber operator.
+It was his occasional work in the dental department as an assistant that stimulated his interest in dentistry which ultimately became an obsession to be a dentist.dentist.

 In life, opportunities often arise from the unlikeliest of encounters.